johannaleal/code-refactor/README.md

 ## Introduction

-In this project, I refactored code on an index.html page and on associated style sheet.
+In this project, I refactored code on an index.html page and on its associated style sheet.
 The code was refactored in the following ways:

 * Added a concise, descriptive title element
 * Converted non-semantic elements into semantic elements to improve code readability